Seanna's Kitchen

 Instructions

-• Put Steaks On Grill.
-Place steaks on the grill grates in the center of the hot grill.
-Grill steaks for 5 minutes on the first side.
+• Grill Steaks.
+Place the steaks on the hot grill grates and cook for about 5 minutes on the first side.

 Pro Tip: When using a meat thermometer, insert the probe into the sides of the steak all the way to the center of the meat, in order to get an accurate temperature reading.

-• Remove From Grill And Let Rest.
-Remove the steaks from the grill and place them on a plate or cutting board to rest for 5-10 minutes.
+• Rest the Steaks.
+Remove the steaks from the grill and place them on a plate or cutting board.
+Cover loosely with foil and let them rest for 5-10 minutes.

 Video